nicolas-hbt/pygraft/README.md

 Generating an ontology is made possible via the ``generate_schema(path)`` function, which only requires the relative path to the configuration file.

 > [!IMPORTANT]
-> For the following steps, i.e. generating a schema and a KG, you need Java to be installed and the $JAVA_HOME variable to be properly assigned.
+> For the following steps, i.e. generating a schema and a KG, you need Java to be installed and the $JAVA_HOME environment variable to be properly assigned.
 This is because the HermiT reasoner currently runs using Java.

 In our case, the configuration file is named ``template.yml`` and is located in the current working directory, thereby: